pangav2001/eBPFunctions/README.md

 ~~- [ ] Advanced lessons~~

-This tutorial is based on a heavily deprecated version of [libbpf](https://github.com/libbpf/libbpf).
+The xdp-tutorial mentioned above is based on a heavily deprecated version of [libbpf](https://github.com/libbpf/libbpf).
 However, some concepts might still be useful.
 - [ ] Update README to include info about the libbpf submodule
 - [ ] Create a universal makefile